nextauthjs/adapters/packages/pouchdb/README.md

 ## Contributing

 We're open to all community contributions!
-If you'd like to contribute in any way, please first read our [Contributing Guide](https://github.com/nextauthjs/adapters/blob/main/CONTRIBUTING.md).
+If you'd like to contribute in any way, please read our [Contributing Guide](https://github.com/nextauthjs/adapters/blob/main/CONTRIBUTING.md).

 ## License